Years published: 1985, 1988, 1989, 1992, 1994, 1997, 1998, 1999, 2000, 2007, 2012, 2016

 Duchenne muscular dystrophy (DMD) is a rare muscle disorder but it is one of the most frequent genetic conditions affecting approximately 1 in 3,500 male births worldwide.
 It is usually recognized between three and six years of age.
 DMD is characterized by weakness and wasting (atrophy) of the muscles of the pelvic area followed by the involvement of the shoulder muscles.
 As the disease progresses, muscle weakness and atrophy spread to affect the trunk and forearms and gradually progress to involve additional muscles of the body.
+In addition, the calves appear enlarged in most patients.
 The disease is progressive and most affected individuals require a wheelchair by the teenage years.
 Serious life-threatening complications may ultimately develop including disease of the heart muscle (cardiomyopathy) and breathing (respiratory) difficulties.

 DMD is caused by changes (mutations) of the DMD gene on the X chromosome.
 The gene regulates the production of a protein called dystrophin that is found in association with the inner side of the membrane of skeletal and cardiac muscle cells.
-Dystrophin is thought to play an important role in maintaining the structure of these muscle cells.
+Dystrophin is thought to play an important role in maintaining the membrane (sarcolemma) of muscle cells.

 DMD usually becomes apparent early during childhood.
 Affected children develop weakness and wasting (atrophy) of the muscles closest to the trunk (proximal muscles) such as those of the upper legs and pelvic area and upper arms and shoulder area.
+However, a few other muscles appear disproportionally bulky.
 As the disease progresses, muscle weakness and atrophy spread to affect the lower legs, forearms, neck and trunk.
-The rate of progression is quite similar from case to case but individual variation may happen.
+The rate of progression is quite similar from person to person but individual variation may happen.

 Children with DMD have reduced bone density and an increased risk of developing fractures of certain bones, such as hips and spine.
 Many affected individuals will display mild to moderate degrees of non-progressive intellectual impairment and learning disabilities.